 Tomatoes

-The tomato plant was the first plant that I grew using hydroponics.
-It’s a great plant to grow to learn the process of flowering and fruiting.
-Since tomato plants can produce a lot of tomatoes if you don’t get it right or something goes wrong, there’s time to recover and still get some produce.
+A tomato plant was the first plant that I grew using hydroponics.
+It’s a great plant to learn the process of flowering and fruiting.
+Since tomato plants can produce a lot of tomatoes if you don’t get it right or if something goes wrong, there’s time to recover and still get some produce.

 It’s important to provide support for your hydroponic tomato plants because the weight of the fruit can cause the plant to tip or the branches to break.
 Hydroponic tomatoes grow well in hydroponic buckets (bubble buckets) and drip systems.